mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 The client metadata is discovered using the URL supplied in the "client_id" parameter of the request.
 The supplied URL MUST be a URI RFC 3986 {{!RFC3986}} with a scheme component that MUST be https, a host component, and optionally, port and path components and no query or fragment components.
 Additionally, host names MUST be domain names or a loopback interface and MUST NOT be IPv4 or IPv6 addresses except for IPv4 127.0.0.1 or IPv6 [::1].

-After extracting the "client_id" URL from the authorization request, the authorization server MAY execute the [Client Discovery Flow](#client-discovery-flow) in order to obtain the client's metadata.
+After extracting the "client_id" URL from the authorization request, the authorization server MAY execute the [Obtaining Client Metadata](#obtaining-client-metadata) in order to obtain the client's metadata.
 Once obtained, it can perform checks based on this metadata in order to decide whether to proceed with the authorization request.

 Following is a non-normative check that an authorization server can perform to validate the clients: